JavaScript Security Best Practices

 element.innerHTML = userInput; // Unsafe

-– `createElement()` and `appendChild()`: These methods allow you to safely add elements to the DOM without executing potentially dangerous content.
+– `createElement()` and `appendChild()`: These methods help safely add elements to the DOM without the danger of content-based attacks.

 Implement Input Validation

-Input validation is a fundamental security measure to ensure that user input conforms to the expected format.
-For instance, if you expect a phone number, validate that the input consists only of numbers and dashes.
-Similarly, for email addresses, ensure the input matches the standard email format.
+Input validation is the primary security step to ensure that every piece of data entered adheres to the expected format.
+For instance, if you are expecting a phone number, one half of the validation process would be to ensure that the input contains only numbers and dashes.
+Similarly, one would check to ensure that the input for an email address conforms to the standards of an email address.

-Use both client-side and server-side validation to ensure that data is sanitized before being processed or stored.
+Both client-side and server-side validation procedures should be in place to prevent dirtied data from ever being processed or stored.

 Other JavaScript Security Best Practices

-HttpOnly flag: Always use the `HttpOnly` flag for cookies that store sensitive information like session tokens.
-This prevents JavaScript from accessing the cookies.
+HttpOnly flag: Always set the `HttpOnly“ flag in any cookie that deals with sensitive information such as a session token preventing JavaScript from touching the cookies.

-Secure flag: Ensure that cookies are only sent over HTTPS by using the `Secure` flag.
+Secure flag: Make sure cookies are sent only via HTTPS by setting the `Secure` flag.

-SameSite attribute: Implement the `SameSite` attribute to prevent cross-site request forgery (CSRF) attacks.
+SameSite attribute: Also, set the `SameSite` attribute preventing cross-site request forgery (CSRF) attacks.

 Use Subresource Integrity (SRI)

-No security measure is complete without ongoing testing and auditing.
+No security measure can ever be complete without testing and auditing.

 Security Headers